Woodinville Subdivision

-The Woodinville Subdivision is a railroad line that was formerly owned by BNSF Railway.
+The Woodinville Subdivision was a railroad line that was formerly owned by BNSF Railway.
 It takes its name from one of its original end points in Woodinville, Washington, United States.
-The line extends approximately 42 mi in east King County and Snohomish County.
-The line's ownership has been transferred in a deal involving King County and the Port of Seattle.
-The section from Snohomish to Woodinville was operated, on contract, by a company called Eastside Rail Freight, which is associated with the Ballard Terminal Railroad and Meeker Southern.
-However, train traffic on the subdivision is exceedingly rare, with the Seattle region's rail operations now conducted on other higher capacity routes.
+The line extended approximately 42 mi in east King County and Snohomish County.
+The line's ownership was transferred in a deal involving King County and the Port of Seattle.
+After BNSF discontinuation of service, the section from Snohomish to Woodinville was operated under contract by Eastside Rail Freight, owned by Ballard Terminal Railroad and Meeker Southern.
+As of 2024, the line is officially railbanked as decided by the Surface Transportation Board.